M0NsTeRRR/homelabv3-infra/docs/guide/packer/index.md

 # Packer

-## What is packer ?
+## What is Packer ?

 [Packer](https://www.packer.io/) gives the ability to automate image builds.
-It will allow us to deploy virtual machine from a customized packer template with pre-defined generic configuration.
+It will allow us to create customized template with pre-defined generic configuration.

 ## List of supported distributions